 I shared earlier how I recently attended a church dedication where a minister from another church first welcomed the new church into the community and then he shared a vision God gave him for his church.
 He spoke of five things that God had stirred him to focus on:

-1. Pray for an out-pouring of the Holy Spirit in an unprecedented way in the community.
+1. Pray for an out-pouring of the Holy Spirit in an unprecedented way in the community.2.
+Pray that the people of the community would see Jesus as He really is.

 3. Pray that the people of the community would be healed of any wounds the church has caused.